learn-co-curriculum/java-mod-5-jpa-deleting-entities-with-relationships/README.md

 Note that we don't want to cascade student deletions to the subject table, since the relationship is many-to-many and other students may take the subject.
-However, JPA knows to remove associated rows from the many-to-many join table.
+However, JPA knows to remove rows associated with the deleted student from the many-to-many join table.

 1. Edit `persistence.xml` and set `hibernate.hbm2ddl.auto` to `none`.
 2. Run the `JpaDelete.main` method to delete the student with id `1`.